Instant Karma: Applying a Proven Provenance Tool to NASA

 The AMSR-E SIPS generates Level 2 and Level 3 data products from AMSR-E observations, which are key data sets for research in both the Climate Variability and Change and Water and Energy Cycle focus areas.
 An initial focus on Sea Ice processing will allow the project to engage the Sea Ice science team and user community in customizing Karma for NASA science data.
 Metadata gathered by Karma will be presented to the AMSR-E data community via an interactive web application.

-Deployed at NASA's Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC)
+Deployed at NASA's Global Hydrometeorology Resource Center Distributed Active Archive Center (GHRC DAAC)

 Page Last Updated: Apr 20, 2021 at 10:22 AM EDT